joelcross/BikeShare/README.md

 # Bike Share Simulator
 This program simulates a Bike Share system in the city of Toronto.
-The user can interact with the system in order to check on bikes, etc.
+There are several ways the user can interact with the system.

+## Functions